mfisher5/EGC-Salish-Sea/README.md

 **Estimate site-specific growth rate** using bioenergetic models.
 By first parameterizing the bioenergetic model with mock communities / stepped PCR replicates, we can use the relative abundance index, plus temperature data from each site, and stomach fullness information, to calculate growth.
-- A temperature logger is placed in green grab habitat at each sampling site